 - 13.1.2.1.
-Prior to performing any work on the project, the areas of wetland will be identified and marked as directed by the CE PM or CEIE.
+Prior to performing any work on the project, the areas of wetland will be identified and marked by the contractor or USACE.
 All personnel of the contractor shall be alerted to these designated areas. - 13.1.2.2.
-The contractor shall not impact any wetland or waterway, whether it be permanently or temporarily unless otherwise stipulated in the wetland permit application and approved as an authorized action by the appropriate regulatory agency.
-No fill material shall be placed in these areas without a wetland permit.
+The contractor shall not impact any wetland or waterway, whether it be permanently or temporarily unless otherwise stipulated in a wetland permit.
+No fill material shall be placed in wetlands without a wetland permit.
 Fill material includes but is not necessarily limited to trees, tree debris, other vegetation or vegetation debris, soil, sand, refuse, concrete, or any human-generated debris. - 13.1.2.3.
-If a contractor has to impact a wetland or waterway that is not covered by an existing wetland permit, they shall immediately notify the CE PM.
-The CE PM will notify the CEIE to determine the extent of any permit modification.
-At that time, the contractor will request a wetland permit modification or submit a wetland joint permit application to CEIE. - 13.1.2.4.
-If the contractor impacts any wetland or waterway for which they do not have a wetland permit, they shall be responsible for restoring the wetland areas and possibly mitigating the wetland impacts to the full satisfaction of the regulatory agencies, which could include monetary compensation. - 13.1.2.5.
+If a contractor must impact a wetland or waterway not previously described in EIAP, the contractor will cease work on that portion of the project until wetland regulatory agencies have been contacted, JPA has been submitted and applicable permits have been obtained and reviewed by CEIE. - 13.1.2.4.
+If the contractor impacts any wetland or waterway not covered under a wetland permit, they shall be responsible for restoring the wetland areas and possibly mitigating the wetland impacts to the full satisfaction of the regulatory agencies, which could include monetary compensation.
+The contractor must report accidental or negligent wetland impacts to the CE PM and CEIE immediately upon observation. - 13.1.2.5.
 The cost of restoration and mitigation of the impacted areas shall be at no additional cost to JBLE-Eustis.

 13.1.3.
-Other Natural Resources:
+OTHER NATURAL RESOURCE CONSIDERATIONS:

 While working on JBLE-Eustis, contractors will respect all other natural resources including habitats and wildlife.
 No existing habitats will be altered or disturbed without prior coordination with the Government project manager or respective CEIE.
-At no time will the contractor or its employees kill, injure, harass, collect or capture any game or non-game wildlife, other fauna (including invertebrate organisms, frogs, toads, other amphibians, reptiles, birds, bird eggs, bird nests, bird feathers or other parts), or plants.
+At no time will the contractor or its employees kill, injure, harass, collect or capture any game or non-game wildlife or, other fauna flora (including invertebrate organisms, frogs, toads, other amphibians, reptiles, birds, bird eggs, bird nests, bird feathers or other parts), or plants.
 Issues concerning wildlife will be directed to the respective CEIE.
-No trees shall be altered or cut down, and no timber or other forestry products shall be removed from the installation without CES approval.
+No trees or timber products shall be altered or cut down, and no timber or other forestry products shall be removed from the installation without CEIES approval.
 Generally speaking, trees are not cut during to 1 June - 31 July to comply with Section 7 consultations under the Endangered Species Act even when tree removal is approved.
 However, this time of year restriction for tree cutting may be expanded back to a period of April 15 - September 15 pending changes to US Fish & Wildlife Service policy.
-Additionally, tree cutting may require a timber cruise and sale.
-Contractors involved with tree cutting/removal shall consult with the respective CEIE natural resources staff to confirm the time of year restrictions as well as whether the timber should be sold to compensate the Government.
+Additionally, tree cutting may require a timber cruise and forest product sale.
+Contractors involved with tree cutting/removal shall consult with the respective CEIE staff forestry for conditions of removal and/or sale. to confirm the time of year restrictions as well as whether the timber should be sold to compensate the Government.